Axelrod-Python/Axelrod/docs/contributing.rst

 of the :code:`strategies` list.

-Strategy behaviour
+Strategy classification
-''''''''''''''''''
+'''''''''''''''''''''''

-Every class has a behaviour dictionary that gives some classification of the strategy according to certain dimensions::
+Every class has a classifier dictionary that gives some classification of the strategy according to certain dimensions::

 Let us take a look at :code:`TitForTat`::

-    >>> behaviour = axelrod.TitForTat.behaviour
+    >>> classifier = axelrod.TitForTat.classifier
-    >>> for key in behaviour:
+    >>> for key in classifier:
-    ....    print key, behaviour[key]
+    ....    print key, classifier[key]
     manipulates_state False
     stochastic False
     manipulates_source False